 – 9am: Ted’s Notebook

-*Also live on Sky Sports Main Event
+*All listed sessions also live on Sky Sports Main Event where indicated.